|

 Split Level Entry Remodel Before and After (Photos!)

-open stairway split level entryway remodel
+After photo: open stairway split level entryway with brighter paint and updated railing

-Game changing split level entryway remodel ideas
+Game-changing split level entryway remodel ideas

-Here is another look at the before entryway below.
+Here’s another look at the entryway before:

-split level entryway with 1/2 wall
+Split level entryway with 1/2 wall (before)

 Can you remove a half wall in a split level?